Bluetooth TX Power Settings#

-RF Path Compensation
+RF Path Compensation#

 The TX power set in the stack is the output power of the Power Amplifier (PA).
 However, your signal may suffer some loss along the RF path, meaning that the actually radiated power is less than the power you set.

-Since Bluetooth SDK v2.9, the stack automatically controls the TX power according to the AFH settings.
+Beginning with Bluetooth SDK v2.9, the stack automatically controls the TX power according to the AFH settings.
 Consequently, it needs to know how much loss your RF path introduces.
 The RF path loss can be set in the configuration of the Bluetooth Core software component with 0.1 dBm granularity.
 For example, if you have a 3 dB loss, set the following in the configuration.